-Now coming to its advanced features, Amarok offers the following functionalities: systray icon support; song collection; Amarok File Tracking; integration with online services; and support for Phonon engine and moodbars.
+Now coming to its advanced features, Amarok offers the following functionalities: systray icon support, song collection, Amarok File Tracking; integration with online services; and support for Phonon engine and moodbars.

-It also supports a great number of audio formats such as MP3, AAC, WAV, Ogg, and FLAC.
+It also supports a high number of audio formats such as MP3, AAC, WAV, Ogg, and FLAC.
 Moreover, users will find community developed scripts to be quite helpful.
 Apart from all these features, Amarok is freeware and can run on Windows and UNIX systems.

 3. VLC Media Player

 As mentioned in our previous article (5 Best Video Players for Linux), VLC is capable of playing videos as well as audios.
-Although music enthusiasts might feel like the software is missing certain features, its support for a variety of audio formats (including MP3, ALAC, FLAC, WMA, and AAC) will definitely overshadow its flaws.
+Although music enthusiasts might feel like the software is missing certain features, its support for a variety of audio formats (including MP3, ALAC, FLAC, WMA, and AAC) will overshadow its flaws.

 VLC Media Player also comes with equalizer and audio filters, which can help in altering the audio according to your needs.
-In addition to that, users will also be able to increase the volume up to 200%.
+In addition to that, users will also be able to increase the volume by up to 200%.
 Accordingly, tracks with low volume won’t be any trouble.